 top of page

-Understanding the Telepathy Tapes Phenomenon
+The Reality of the Telepathy Tapes Phenomenon

 The Risks of Overlooking Spelling as a Valid Communication Method